bill blair florida business broker - blog financing options for buyers

 • What happens if you don’t make your car payment?
 The bank repossesses your car.

 A seller is not required to offer seller financing, but it greatly increases the chances of a quicker sale.
 Seller Financing will usually require a sizable down payment 0f at least 50%.
-Depending on the price of the business, a seller can require both a credit report and personal financial statement from the buyer requesting seller financing.
+Depending on the price of the business, a seller will usually require both a credit report and personal financial statement from the buyer requesting seller financing.

 3. Borrow against their 401K/IRA plan